 lsblk to get existing list of available drive(s).

 The usage of this information can damage your current system.
-Please use care and make sure to follow recommendations, advices and also your own analysis before proceeding.
-I will not take responsibility for any damage you may cause following these instructions.
-You will be the sole responsible in case of misuse.
+Please use care and make sure to follow recommendations, advice and also your own analysis before proceeding.
+I will not take responsibility for any damage you may cause to your system following these instructions.

 arnaud@VBM-Testing: ~$ sudo su [sudo] password for arnaud: root@VBM-Testing:/home/arnaud# lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT sda 8:0 0 60G 0 disk -sda1 8:1 0 60G 0 part / sr0 11:0 1 1024M 0 rom